-- The integrity of our financial statements; - Our compliance with legal and regulatory requirements; - The evaluation of the qualifications and independence of our independent registered public accounting firm; - The performance of our internal audit function; and - The compliance of our reporting with regard to ESG matters.
+- The integrity of our financial statements; - Our compliance with legal and regulatory requirements; - The performance of our internal audit function; and - ESG strategy and underlying initiatives through oversight of corporate policies, processes and procedures.

-The Audit Committee is also responsible for engaging, evaluating, compensating and overseeing an independent registered public accounting firm charged with auditing our financial statements, reviewing the independence of the independent registered public accounting firm, considering the range of audit and non-audit fees and reviewing the adequacy of our internal controls over financial reporting.
+The Audit Committee is also responsible for engaging, evaluating, compensating and overseeing an independent registered public accounting firm charged with auditing our financial statements, reviewing the qualifications and independence of the independent registered public accounting firm, considering the range of audit and non-audit fees and reviewing the adequacy of our internal controls over financial reporting.